-- •We maintained a lost-time injury frequency ("LTIF") of 0.94, achieving a performance rating of 20% against a target of 10%.
-We maintained a lost-time injury severity ("LTIS") of 329, achieving a performance rating of 20% against a target of 10% - We failed to eliminate fatalities during the year, achieving a performance rating of 0% against a target of 5% - During the year, we had no significant environmental incidents, achieving an additional discretionary performance rating of 10% against a target of 5%.
+- We maintained a lost-time injury frequency (LTIF) of 1.14, achieving a performance rating of 20% against a target of 10%.
+We maintained a lost-time injury severity (LTIS) of 357, achieving a performance rating of 20% against a target of 10% - •Despite the Company maintaining excellent safety statistics, we did have one fatality in 2014, thus achieving a performance rating of 0% against a target of 5% - •During the year, we had no significant environmental incidents, achieving a performance rating of 20% against a target of 10%.